Gain access to personalized product screening, the best pricing, rewards, and more!

 The typical application rate is 2.3 to 4.6 pounds of Valar Plus Bifenthrin Granules per 1,000 square feet of lawn.

-Once the Valar Plus Bifenthrin Granules has been evenly applied, water it into the turf with the help of Dominion 2L.
+Once the Valar Plus Bifenthrin Granules have been evenly applied, water them into the turf with Dominion 2L.

-Dominion 2L is a systemic insecticide that will be absorbed into the grass.
-When Mole Crickets feast on grass blades, they will ingest the Dominion 2L and die out.
-Dominion 2L will not only activate the Valar Plus Bifenthrin Granules, but it will also control Mole Crickets and other common lawn insects for up to 30 days.
+Dominion 2L is a systemic insecticide that is absorbed into the grass.
+When mole crickets feast on grass blades, they ingest the Dominion 2L and die out.
+Dominion 2L activates the Valar Plus Bifenthrin Granules and controls mole crickets and other common lawn insects for up to 30 days.

-To ensure you have enough water to treat the entire area, use 2 or more gallons of water per 1,000 sq. ft. for the product to reach the roots.
+To ensure you have enough water to treat the entire area, use 2 or more gallons per 1,000 sq. ft. for the product to reach the roots.
 The Dominion 2L will mix with the water to make an even emulsion.
-Reattach the reservoir to the nozzle and turn the water to the hose on to begin spraying.
+Reattach the reservoir to the nozzle and turn the water on the hose to begin spraying.

 Evenly distribute the Dominion 2L mixture over your treatment area, keeping track of the product left in the reservoir.
 Apply on calm days when wind speeds are low to minimize drift.

-Timing your application is crucial, it cannot be stressed enough to spray early but not too early.
-Treatment that is done too early may result in the residual effect of the insecticide wearing off before all the Mole Cricket eggs hatch.
-Spraying too late will result in larger Mole Crickets not being affected by the insecticide because of their deeper penetration into the soil.
+Timing your application is crucial; it cannot be stressed enough to spray early but not too early.
+Treatment that is done too early may result in the residual effect of the insecticide wearing off before all the mole cricket eggs hatch.
+Spraying too late will result in larger mole crickets not being affected by the insecticide because of their more profound penetration into the soil.

-It's important to note that Dominion 2L is toxic to bees so you should be careful and only apply when bees are not actively foraging.
+It's important to note that Dominion 2L is toxic to bees, so you should be careful and only apply it when bees are not actively foraging.

 Prevention

-After eliminating the Mole Cricket problem, prevent their return by following the listed preventative proceedures listed below:
+After eliminating the mole cricket problem, prevent their return by following the preventative procedures listed below:

-• Monitor your lawn regularly and applying the Dominion 2L and Valar Plus Bifenthrin Granules as a preventative barrier to keep mole crickets away.
+- Monitor your lawn regularly and apply the Dominion 2L and Valar Plus Bifenthrin Granules as a preventative barrier to keep mole crickets away.

-• If the soil is dry, steps should be taken to improve the moisture of the soil.
-Rake and dethatch your lawn regularly for aeration, fertilize on a proper schedule and mow your lawn at a taller height (3 to 4 inches) to promote root growth.
+- If the soil is dry, steps should be taken to improve its moisture.
+Rake and dethatch your lawn regularly for aeration, fertilize properly and mow your lawn at a taller height (3 to 4 inches) to promote root growth.

-• We also highly recommend watering your lawn 1 to 2 inches prior to the application of the insecticidal products, starting several days before you plan to treat, especially if there has been a drought.
-Additionally, overwatering your turf after treatment is done can lessen the effect of your chemical.
-A light watering is usually enough to water in the control products.
+- We also highly recommend watering your lawn 1 to 2 inches before applying the insecticidal products, starting several days before you plan to treat, especially if there has been a drought.
+Additionally, overwatering your turf after treatment can lessen the effect of your chemicals.
+Light watering is usually enough to water the control products.

 Key Takeaways